DanielMajoinen/MCC/README.md

 ## Overview

-I have broken this service up into 3 separate layers.
+I have broken the Web API up into 3 separate layers.

 1. API - This is the public entry point and contains no business logic.
 2. Business - This contains any business and service layer logic.